alemesa/mapbox-covid19/TUTORIAL.md

 Go to [localhost:3000](http://localhost:3000/)

-Now you're all set with React and all the packages for this tutorial
+Now you're all set with React and all the packages for this tutorial.

 Next up: Clean up all the files that come by default, especially do this: